kiba/action_plans_mfd/Chapter100/action_plan_chapter_101.md

 Methods
 ===
 **Non-scene**: Personal Development Plan
-* Execute the winning personal development plan, if there are more than one plans.
+* Execute the winning Personal Development Plan, if there are more than one plan or at least three votes for such plan.

 **Scene One**: Project [S]Skyhopper[/S] Skywalker